 Defer your test/exam if you are seriously ill

-- If you feel ill during the test/exam and have to leave before completing the test, make sure to let your instructor or Exam Facilitator know before leaving the test website/exam room.
+- If you feel ill during an online test and have to leave before completing the test, make sure to let your instructor know before leaving the test.
 They may ask you to sign a form and can explain the next steps to you.
-You may be able to file a petition to defer your final exam until a later date.
+You may be able to reschedule or defer your test until a later date.

 - For in-person exams, if you are experiencing a medical emergency and cannot make it to the exam, or you are feeling too sick to write your exam, you can file a petition to defer your exam.
 By filing a petition, you will be considered to write your exam at a later date.